Neville Longbottom: Film adaptations

 Neville is portrayed by Matthew Lewis in the Harry Potter films.
 For Prisoner of Azkaban, Lewis wore overly large shoes and crooked yellow false teeth.
 He also had pieces of plastic placed behind his ears so they would stick out.
 Prior to the release of the fifth film, Lewis commented on Neville's character development that he thinks "it's amazing that the character of Neville has really shaken off his klutz image (to an extent.)
 It very good to see him finally being a help as opposed to making things worse, I'm looking forward to the 5th film, it will be interesting to almost play a different character."
 When asked if he feels related to Neville, Lewis replied that he is "clumsy and terribly forgetful" just like his character is, but that he does not have "the same nervous disposition as Neville", and that it is interesting to play somebody that, despite being picked on at school, still does the right thing.

-Stage adaptations
+Stage adaptation

 In Harry Potter and the Cursed Child, Neville's death before the Battle of Hogwarts is the point of divergence for an alternate timeline in which Voldemort killed Harry and won the wizarding war.